Frequently Asked Questions

 Who can I contact for more information or if I need assistance?

-The following individuals can be contacted at DES during normal business hours or 24 hours a day through the Work Control Center or University of Maryland Police.
+The following individuals can be contacted at ESSR during normal business hours or 24 hours a day through the Work Control Center or University of Maryland Police.

 Alan Sactor, Fire Marshal